“Coward: One who, in a perilous emergency, thinks with his legs.”

 Why I recommend a Roth IRA for emergency funds

 Roth IRAs can serve double duty for you.
 First off, they provide a tax free retirement account when you reach age 59 ½.
-Having taxable, tax-deferred, and tax-free money in retirement is a key to a successful and lower tax withdrawal strategy, which I describe in much greater detail in the Winning With Money course.
+Having taxable, tax-deferred, and tax-free money in retirement is a key to a successful and lower tax withdrawal strategy.
 The second benefit is that, if you need to, you can withdraw the contributions tax and penalty free at any point.

 Thus, if you have an emergency, you can access the money.
 If you don’t have an emergency, then those funds will stay invested in the market and should grow over time, helping you meet your retirement goals.